-In 2021, BNL's sustainability program was once again honored by receiving the Green Electronics Council's Electronic Product Environmental Assessment Tool (EPEAT) Award for purchasing EPEAT-registered electronic products which meet strict environmental criteria that address the full product lifecycle, from energy conservation to toxic materials to product longevity
+In 2022, BNL's sustainability program was once again honored by receiving the Green Electronics Council's Electronic Product Environmental Assessment Tool (EPEAT) Award for purchasing EPEAT-registered electronic products which meet strict environmental criteria that address the full product lifecycle, from energy conservation to toxic materials to product longevity and end-of-life management.
+BNL also received a seventh DOE's GreenBuy Gold Award and third GreenBuy Superior Award.
+The GreenBuy Award recognizes DOE sites for purchases of materials that are energy and water efficient and made from bio-based or recycled content material.
+The GreenBuy Superior Award identifies BNL as a site that has achieved GreenBuy Gold status five or more times.

-Table 2-2.
-BNL Recycled Program Summary, 2012-2021.